Félix Arnaudin

 Félix Arnaudin (born Simon Arnaudin; 30 May 1844 – 6 December 1921) was a French poet, photographer, and specialist in Haute-Lande folklore.
-In Gascony, M. Arnaudin created his collection of tales by attending gatherings, as well as marriages and various agricultural festivals.
+In Gascony, M. Arnaudin created his collection of tales by attending gatherings, as well as eddings nd various agricultural festivals.
 He left 3,000 photos to the Musée d'Aquitaine in Bordeaux.

 Félix Arnaudin was the first to observe Haute-Lande as a native person.
 He was said to be a linguist, folklorist, historian, ethnologist, photographer and writer.
-He became famous studying the folklore of the Landes of Gascony, at that time in full economical and social transition.
-His work is centered on recording Gascon language fairy tales and songs; on land, habitations, shepherd and peasants photography.
+He became famous for studying the folklore of the Landes of Gascony, at that time in full economical and social transition.
+His work is centered on recording Gascon language fairy tales and songs; on land, habitations, shepherd and peasant photography.
 He, thus, consecrated his life to save this heritage from fading into oblivion.
 His natal house became a photo exhibit managed by the Labouheyre commune.

 Biography

-His family of poor land owners settled at Labouheyre, in the Landes département, Monge district, where he was born and would die seventy-seven years later.
+His family of poor landowners settled at Labouheyre, in the Landes département, Monge district, where he was born and would die seventy-seven years later.
 His education at the Mont-de-Marsan college was the foundation of his later work.
 After earning his diploma and coming back to Labouheyre, he could not find any work related to his knowledge and interests.
 Living from the wages of a few métairies, he did not hold any job for long.
-At the age of thirty and still single, he decided to focus on his passion: to witness the shepherd culture of the Haute Lande, which would eventually be destroyed by economical changes.
+At the age of thirty and still single, he decided to focus on his passion: to witness the shepherd culture of the Haute Lande, which would eventually be destroyed by economic changes.
 Being considered an eccentric by his fellow, he was called Lou Pèc (the madman, in Gascon).

 Driven by the love of his country, he applied a rational and scientific approach to his research.
 He traveled Haute Lande from end to end, often on bicycle, to interview its inhabitants using forms.
 He applied the same thoroughness to making inquiry notes and photo directories.

-He was a pioneer in documenting the Haute Lande and its remarkable aspects in photographs.
-The result is unique for its importance (several thousand glass plates) and its diversity, on which he made himself a great artist and rigorous observer.
+He was a pioneer in documenting the Haute Lande in photographs.
+His collection is unique for its size (several thousand glass plates) and its diversity.

-He focused on collecting the entirety of the culture of "the real Lande", recording tales, proverbs, songs, words of the gascon language, notes on history, archaeology and ecology of this territory.
+He focused on collecting the entirety of the culture of "the real Lande", recording tales, proverbs, songs, words of the gascon language, notes on the history, archaeology and ecology of this territory.
 He only managed to publish a few fragments of this large body of work during his lifetime in the form of three low audience publications: